bnm3k/search_pipeline_builder/README.md

 which is modeled after the
 [Rust's Chain Iterator](https://doc.rust-lang.org/beta/std/iter/struct.Chain.html).
-Use this if you are going to apply reranking upstream and you do not care about the scores assigned by base searchers.
+Use this if you are going to apply reranking upstream and you do not care about the scores assigned by the base searchers.
 To rephrase it differently, since separate base searchers assign separate score metrics, concatenating them without normalizing or fusing the scores in some way results in a _garbage_ scores that should not be relied on.
 However, if you are going to apply